Amr097/note-keeper/README.md

 ## Summary

-Simple note taking app built with Reactjs and css as part of react tutorial
+Simple note taking app built with React components and css as part of react tutorial

 ## Installation